MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/phone-numbers-for-audio-conferencing.md

 ## <a name="audio-conferencing-coverage-and-pricing"></a>Verfügbarkeit von Audiokonferenzen und Preise

 For a complete list of all the countries/regions and cities where Audio Conferencing is available, see [Countries and region availability for Audio Conferencing and Calling Plans](/microsoftteams/country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans).
-For pricing information, see [Pricing for Audio Conferencing](https://products.office.com/en-us/skype-for-business/audio-conferencing#Requirements).
+For pricing information, see [Pricing for Audio Conferencing](https://products.office.com/de-DE/skype-for-business/audio-conferencing#Requirements).

-## <a name="dial-in-phone-numbers-in-a-meeting-invite"></a>Einwahltelefonnummern in einer Besprechungseinladung
+## <a name="dial-in-phone-numbers-in-a-meeting-invite"></a>Einwahlrufnummern in einer Besprechungseinladung

 When a Skype for Business Online user schedules a meeting in Outlook or Outlook Web App, the default audio conferencing number that is set for the user is included in the meeting invite.
 If you want to select a different default number for one or more users, you can change that by going to the **Skype for Business admin center** > **Audio conferencing** > **Users**.
 See [Set the phone numbers included on invites](set-the-phone-numbers-included-on-invites.md).

-Sie können weitere Einwahlnummern anzeigen, indem Sie in der Besprechungseinladung auf **Lokale Rufnummer suchen** klicken.
+Andere Einwahlrufnummern können angezeigt werden, indem Sie in der Besprechungseinladung auf den Link **Lokale Nummer suchen** klicken.

-## <a name="dial-in-phone-numbers-set-on-an-audio-conferencing-bridge"></a>Auf einer Audiokonferenz-Brücke festgelegte Einwahl Telefonnummern
+## <a name="dial-in-phone-numbers-set-on-an-audio-conferencing-bridge"></a>Für eine Audiokonferenzbrücke festgelegte Einwahlrufnummern

 Es gibt zwei Arten von Audiokonferenz-Telefonnummern, die Ihrer Konferenzbrücke zugewiesen sein können: **Freigegeben** und **Dediziert**.
 Beide Arten von Nummern können von allen Anrufern verwendet werden, um an Audiobesprechungen in Ihrer Organisation teilzunehmen.